webcodr/weblog/content/post/webpack-2-setup.md

 ## Using Webpack 2

-Webpack 2 isn`t finished yet.
+Webpack 2 isn't finished yet.
 The current version is 2.2.0 RC3, but even the Beta version were stable enough to use it for production purposes.

 Here's my `package.json` file with all necessary modules: